-Welcome from the Director of Studies (PG)
+Welcome from the Director of Studies (UG)

-I would like to take this opportunity to welcome you to Imperial College London and to the MSc programme in the Department of Computing.
-Many congratulations on achieving the qualifications for admission.
+I would like to take this opportunity to welcome you to Imperial College London and to the Department of Computing.
+Congratulations on joining us - we appreciate your achievement in gaining a place at Imperial.

-We are proud of the MSc courses in our department which we consider to be amongst the most successful of their kind anywhere in the world.
-They provide you with the unique opportunity to meet and study under the guidance of a large number of internationally renowned experts in most branches of computing.
-The courses also give you hands-on experience with an enormous array of state-of-the-art equipment and software.
-You will become accustomed to much of this as part of your regular laboratory and coursework programmes, but remember that you are also free to use most of the facilities in your spare time as well.
+We are extremely proud of our undergraduate programmes, and work hard to ensure that they are among the best of their kind anywhere in the world.
+Our programmes provide you with the unique opportunity to study under the guidance of internationally renowned experts in many branches of computing, both in foundations and theory and through hands-on experience of an enormous array of state-of-the-art equipment and software.
+Our links with industry are also second to none.

-As with all our degree courses, the MSc courses are adapting constantly to reflect the rapidly changing state-of-the-art.
-We are also continually updating the course structures and administration in order to maintain the highest educational standards.
-We welcome and encourage your active participation in this.
-We attach great importance to the views of the students.
-Please feel free to talk to your cohort co-ordinators and the lecturers about the programme and specific courses.
-They all appreciate constructive feedback.
-Also, if you are really enjoying a particular course or project, we would be delighted to hear about that too!
+Our programmes are adapting constantly to reflect the rapidly changing state-of-the-art and to ensure the highest educational standards.
+We welcome and count upon your active participation in this and attach great importance to the views of the students as we evolve our programmes and teaching methods.
+Please feel free to approach me, your year coordinators or your lecturers about your own experiences as you progress.
+All of us appreciate constructive feedback and will do our best to ensure that your voice counts.